 The UST section of the Division of Environmental Response and Remediation, is a group of environmental scientists whose task is to oversee the regulated public in issues that concern the operational life of USTs up to proper closing of UST systems.
 The UST staff has tracked about 15,000 USTs and currently regulates approximately 4,300 USTs at more than 1,500 different facilities.
 UST staff members perform compliance inspections, issue compliance notices, and serve as expert witnesses at administrative hearings.
 Outreach classes and seminars are taught throughout the state.

-The Leaking Underground Storage Tank (LUST) section of DERR oversees remediation of contamination from USTs.
-LUST scientists and engineers review and reestablish clean-up guidelines.
-When responsible parties are not available or are unable to pay for the remediation of a LUST site, the LUST staff is required to define the degree of hazard, possibly take action with LUST-TRUST money to abate the hazard and remediate the site, and recover costs incurred from responsible parties.
+The LUST section of DERR oversees remediation of contamination from USTs.
+LUST scientists and engineers review and establish clean-up guidelines.
+When responsible parties are not available or are unable to pay for the remediation of a LUST site, the LUST staff may use LUST-Trust money to define the degree of hazard, initiate abatement actions, and remediate the site.
+Funds spent will be recovered from responsible parties.
 Often, responsible parties seek the guidance of the LUST staff to insure clean-up in a timely and economical fashion.

 Administrative Support Section

 The administrative support section oversees collection of UST fees and monitors expenditures.
-Accountants and technicians answer questions concerning billings and distribute funds where appropriate.
+Accountants and technicians answer questions concerning billings and distribute funds as appropriate.